rwev/rwev.gitlab.io/content/pages/writings.md

 Title: Some Writings
-Save_as: pages/writings.html
+Save_as: writings.html
+Slug: writings

+Our highlight reel.
--   Link 1
+-   Link to first article
 -   Here's another